-5.2 Reinforcement Learning
+5.2.
+Reinforcement Learning

 We first initialize all models with pre-trained parameters from supervised learning and then post-train the QGen using either REINFORCE or TPG for 80 epochs.
 We update the parameters using stochastic gradient descent (SGD) with a learning rate of 0.001 and a batch size of 64.
 In each epoch, we sample each image in the training set once and randomly pick one of the objects as a target.
-We track the running average of the game success rate and use it directly as the baseline, b, in REINFORCE.
+We track the running average of the game success rate and use it directly as the baseline, b, in RE-INFORCE.
 We limit the maximum number of questions to 8 and the maximum number of words to 12.
 Simultaneously, we train the Guesser model using REINFORCE without baseline and using SGD with a learning rate of 0.0001.
-The performance comparison between our baseline (# 3) with methods from literature (# 1 & # 2) is shown in Tab.
+The performance comparison is shown in Tab.
 1.